smapiot/piral/src/plugins/piral-search/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+In many cases the frontend should provide an extensive search functionality.
+If this search can or should also work in context-sensitive ways (e.g., depending on which microfrontends are loaded different search options are used or available) then this plugin might be useful.
+It allows pilets to register search providers which can handle search queries.

 ## Documentation

 The following functions are brought to the Pilet API.